 Declarations.
 After each posting your Secretary-Treasurer, or other designated principal officer, must submit a sworn declaration that the required posting has been accomplished, using Election Supervisor Form 3, Declaration of Posting Required Notice, available in the "Forms" section of www.ibtvote.org.
-You may complete and submit the declaration form in one of four ways:
+(See also on Tab 5 of this Manual) You may complete and submit the declaration form in one of four ways:

-• e-filing, by clicking the clipboard icon $\Box$ under "Complete Online", completing the required fields, and attaching a file containing any other documents requested (e.g., worksite lists, bulletin board lists, literature table lists, etc.), then clicking the "Sign and Confirm" button.
+• e-filing, by clicking the clipboard icon in under "Complete Online", completing the required fields, and attaching a file containing any other documents requested (e.g., worksite lists, bulletin board lists, literature table lists, etc.), then clicking the "Sign and Confirm" button.

 After submission, you will be able to print a copy of the form and will have a choice to enter an email address to which the copy will be sent.
-Due to the specific nature of some forms, E-filing is not available for all forms.
+Due to the specific nature of some forms, E-filing is not available for some forms because of what those forms require.

-- as an attachment to email, by clicking the clipboard icon inder "Complete Online", completing the required fields, then printing/saving the form as a .pdf file, attaching that file, as well as a file containing any other documents requested (e.g., the material posted, as well as the list of billboard sites at which it was posted), to an email addressed to the OES, election supervisor @ibtvote.org - fax transmission, by clicking the clipboard icon in under "Complete Online", completing the required fields, then printing the form as a .pdf file and faxing that file, as well as hard copies of any other documents requested (e.g., the material posted, as well as the list of billboard sites at which it was posted), to the OES, at (202) 774-5526 or - U.S. mail or UPS delivery, by clicking the clipboard icon in under "Complete Online", completing the required fields, then printing the form as a .pdf file and sending that file, as well as hard copies of any other documents requested (e.g., the material posted, as well as the list of billboard sites at which it was posted), by mail or delivery service to the Office of the Election Supervisor, 1050 17th Street, NW, Suite 375, Washington DC 20036.
+- as an attachment to email, by clicking the clipboard icon in under "Complete Online", completing the required fields, then printing/saving the form as a .pdf file, attaching that file, as well as a file containing any other documents requested (e.g., the material posted, as well as the list of bulletin board sites at which it was posted), to an email addressed to the OES, election supervisor @ibtvote.org. - fax transmission, by clicking the clipboard icon completing the required fields, then printing the form as a .pdf file and faxing that file, as well as hard copies of any other documents requested (e.g., the material posted, as well as the list of bulletin board sites at which it was posted), to the OES, at 202-925-8922 or

+• U.S. mail or UPS delivery, by clicking the clipboard icon inder "Complete Online", completing the required fields, then printing the form as a .pdf file and sending that file, as well as hard copies of any other documents requested (e.g., the material posted, as well as the list of bulletin board sites at which it was posted), by mail or delivery service to the Office of the Election Supervisor, 1990 M Street, N.W., Suite 650, Washington DC 20036.